The Bankrate promise

 The financial challenges facing single buyers

-Buying a home can be a daunting task even with two incomes.
 Buyers with one income need to take extra care when entering the housing market.

 - Take a realistic look at your finances.
 If you’re drowning in credit card debt or facing other financial challenges, address those issues first.
 “Making sure that you’re financially ready to buy a home is the most important place for any buyer to start, but this could be even more important for single buyers with one income,” says Robert Heck, vice president of mortgage at Morty, a mortgage marketplace.

-- Raise your credit score.
+- Strengthen your credit score.
 Your credit score is the most important factor in determining the mortgage rate you’ll pay, so pay all bills promptly and don’t run up large balances on your credit cards.

 - Shop around for a mortgage.
 Once you’ve found a place, make sure to research your mortgage options.
 Shopping around for a home loan can save you thousands of dollars over the life of your mortgage.